Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 Example of 'For’ Loops !

-Ensure that incremented variables  are different from your folder names.
+"Ensure that incremented variables  are different from your folder names."

 Furthermore, unique variables of type: alpha, are commonly used for formal computation. (or 'Func' for executables)